 I work with adults in my private practice from my home in Stonesfield and, during the pandemic, on Zoom, offering both long and short-term counselling.

-Counselling sessions are for 50 minutes and usually take place once a week or less frequently depending upon the situation.
+Counselling sessions are for 50 minutes and take place once a week or less frequently depending upon the situation.

 I am a member of the British Association for Counselling and Psychotherapy, accredited register number 214367.